 Proof of student status for Council Tax exemption

-All undergraduate and postgraduate students, fully registered with the University as full-time, will be able to download a letter as proof of student status from the My Documents tile in UDO, which can be supplied to local Councils to assess your eligibility for Council Tax exemption.
+All undergraduate and postgraduate students, fully registered with the University as full-time, will be able to download a letter as proof of student status from the Student Documents tile in UDO, which can be supplied to local Councils to assess your eligibility for Council Tax exemption.
 Unfortunately, you won't be able to download the letter from a phone or tablet app, and will need to be on a pc to do this.

 This letter is valid for the academic year only and not a guarantee of Council Tax exemption.
 Exemption is assessed and issued at the discretion of local Council authorities.
 University of Derby cannot in any way influence their final decision.
 The University notion of full-time study is based on the number of credits you are studying in an academic year.
 You must declare any additional information regarding your household and meet the exemption and discount criteria determined by your local authority and government when you apply for exemption.
 See sections below on Apprentice/Associate and Sponsored students.

 What information is on the letter?

 The letter will show your name, date of birth, as well as your home and term time address.
 It will also show the course you are studying, your stage of study, and the date you started your course.

 Part-Time and Postgraduate Students

 If you are a part-time student or a postgraduate student, then you may be eligible to receive a proportion of council tax exemption if you are studying at least 21 hours per week or the equivalent of at least 80 academic credits in the academic year.
 This will be for the Council to assess.
 We do not automatically provide letters of proof of student status to part-time or postgraduate students, but you can request one from your College Student Centre.

 People on apprentice schemes